Gordon Leslie Herries Davies: Biography

-At TCD he served as a College Tutor for a number of years and, later in his career, as Senior Proctor.
-He served as editor of the journal Irish Geography from 1968 to 1978 and edited the journal's supplementary volume celebrating its golden jubilee year of 1984.
-In retirement, Herries Davies expended considerable effort as one of the editors for ‘The Dictionary of Irish Biography.
+At TCD he served as a College Tutor for a number of years and, later in his career, as a Senior Proctor.
+He served as editor of the journal Irish Geography from 1968 to 1978 and edited the journal's supplementary volume celebrating its golden jubilee year in 1984.
+In retirement, Herries Davies expended considerable effort as one of the editors of The Dictionary of Irish Biography.

 Herries Davies wrote numerous articles published in learned journals and also wrote several important books.
 He was an excellent writer with a clear expository style.
 His book The earth in decay (1969) is a significant work in the history of geomorphology.
 Sheets of many colours (1983) describes Irish geological mapping.
 North from the Hook (1995) gives a history of the Geological Survey of Ireland.
 In his 1995 book, he emphasizes that collecting fossils was always a "high priority" for the Geological Survey of Ireland.
 Whatever is under the Earth (2007) tells the history of the Geological Society of London from 1807 to 2007.
-He published in 1978 an overview of research on Earth sciences published in 23 Irish serial publications from 1787 to 1977.
+In 1978, he published an overview of research on Earth sciences in 23 Irish serial publications from 1787 to 1977.

-Herries Davies was elected in 1979 a member of the Royal Irish Academy.
+Herries Davies was elected in 1979 as a member of the Royal Irish Academy.
 He was honoured with the Sue Tyler Friedman Medal of the Geological Society of London in 1996, the History of Geology Award of the Geological Society of America in 1997, and the Founder’s Medal of the Society for the History of Natural History in 2000.

 Desmond Alfred Gillmor, an emeritus professor at TCD, gave, in a 2019 memorial tribute, a description of the geographical work of Herries Davies.